 Natalie Ceccato, Director

 Natalie Ceccato has been involved in program evaluation for over 10 years in the education and health care system.
 She has an education background in health sciences and a doctorate degree in Public Health from the Dalla Lana School of Public Health at the University of Toronto.
 Passionate about research and evaluation in general, she has a particular expertise in strategic planning and performance measurement systems.
 She has led the development (from framework, indicator, target and tool selection) as well as implementation and evaluation of strategy and performance measurements systems within the hospital, long term care and home care settings.
 Natalie is currently the Director of Performance Evaluation Services at Rouge Valley Health System.
-This is her first year on the board.

 Term: This is Natalie’s first term on the CES-ON Board.